 Legumes -- Beans and other legumes, such as lentils and peas, have quite a lot of carbohydrate.
 But this is a type of carb that is either digested slowly or not digested in the small intestine at all (resistant starch).
 Therefore, in moderation, they are excellent choices for people who don't process sugar well.

-Whole grains -- Whole grains, such as brown rice and barley, are tolerated by some people as a part of a moderately low-carbohydrate diet.
+Whole grains -- Whole grains (but not whole-grain flour), such as brown rice and barley, are tolerated by some people as a part of a moderately low-carbohydrate diet.
 Their starch is broken down into glucose more slowly than refined grains and flour.
 A serving of grains is about half a cup.
-Whole grain pasta should be cooked "al dente" (slightly firm), as the more you cook it, the faster it is broken down.
+Whole grain pasta should be cooked al dente (slightly firm), as the more you cook it, the faster it is broken down into glucose.

 Sugary and starchy foods -- At the top of the pyramid for people who's bodies do not process sugars well are the foods which are rapidly converted into glucose.